Weijo/mini-elk/README.md

 Writing the policies is really hard as there are barely any examples but if you search for `manifest.yml` in `elastic/integration` repo there are some examples you can follow https://github.com/search?q=repo%3Aelastic%2Fintegrations+manifest.yml&type=code

+That being said, I have no idea how to set up specific configurations

 # Enrolling agents
 add the elastic vm ip to `/etc/hosts`